 Virginia Sexual Battery Laws: Your Defense & Rights | Law Offices Of SRIS, P.C.

-As of November 2025, the following information applies.
-In Virginia, Sexual Battery involves unlawfully and intentionally touching another person’s intimate parts without consent, with sexual intent.
-This charge carries severe penalties, including potential jail time and sex offender registration.
-The Law Offices Of SRIS, P.C. provides dedicated legal defense for individuals accused of these serious matters, focusing on protecting their rights and future.
+As of December 2025, the following information applies.
+In Virginia, Sexual Battery involves unwanted touching with an intent to abuse, harass, or arouse.
+Being accused can lead to serious legal consequences, including jail time and registration as a sex offender.
+The Law Offices Of SRIS, P.C. provides dedicated legal defense for these matters.

 Confirmed by Law Offices Of SRIS, P.C.